 Snapshots and Automated Storage Tiering

 Snapshots are an essential feature of modern SAN/NAS technologies and are A MUST for primary virtual machine storage because all virtual machine backup applications use Logical Unit (LU) snapshots as the first stage of creating VM backups.
-Nevertheless storing all the snapshot history on the Tier 1 may be challanging.
+Nevertheless, storing all the snapshot history on the Tier 1 may be challenging.